GoFast-Athlete-Training/trainingmvp/TRAINING_ARCHITECTURE.md

 **Critical Notes:**
 - **This is where the "lock in" happens** - A plan is linked to a race via this junction
-- RaceRegistry is global (search-first registry pattern)
+- Race is global (search-first registry pattern)
 - Multiple plans can link to the same race
 - Use this junction table to find which race a plan is targeting